-2.2 Onboarding steps -

-After arrival in Germany
+2.2 Onboarding steps - After arrival in Germany

 It may be a good idea to arrive in Germany one or two weeks before the welcome week to take care of a few onboarding steps (Figure 9).
 For example, appointments with authorities can often be scheduled online beforehand and will be easier to take care of ahead of the first day in a laboratory.
-Our International Officer Nicole Lorenz can assist with any of the necessary following steps:
+The International Officer at the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS) can assist with any of the necessary following steps: